Death of General Wolfe

-In June 1755, Cook left Whitby and volunteered as an ordinary seaman in the Royal Navy.
+In June 1755, Cook volunteered as an ordinary seaman in the Royal Navy.
 The only explanation he gave was that: “I had a mind to try my fortune that way.”
-Walker was surprised, but continued to assist Cook and remained his life-long friend.
-Cook signed on serving in HMS Eagle for two years.
+Walker was surprised but continued to assist Cook and remained his life-long friend.
+Cook served in HMS Eagle for two years.

 Within a month he was promoted to master’s mate, the same rank he had held in Walker’s ships.

-In 1762 he married Elizabeth Batts of Shadwell, who had close links with the Quaker community in London with which Walker did much business.
+In 1762 he married Elizabeth Batts of Shadwell, who was linked to the Quaker community in London with which Walker did much business.
 Cook was thirteen years older than his wife.
 They spent only four months together before Cook went back to sea.